protontypes/open-sustainable-technology/README.md

 - [DistrictGenerator](https://github.com/RWTH-EBC/districtgenerator) - An open-source, Python-based tool that provides urban planners, energy suppliers, and related professionals with essential insights into energy demands, enabling effective neighborhood energy system design and supply harmonization.

 ### Mobility and Transportation

+> **What?** The energy used for moving people and goods from one location to another using various modes of transportation, such as vehicles and public transit.

+> **How?** These tools help simulate and optimize fleet operations; facilitate access and use of ride- and vehicle-sharing; predict human mobility; and provide datasets, firmware, and models of electrical charging.

 - [stplanr](https://github.com/ropensci/stplanr) - A package for sustainable transport planning with R.
 - [CO2MPAS-TA](https://github.com/JRCSTU/CO2MPAS-TA) - CO2MPAS is backward-looking longitudinal-dynamics CO2 and fuel-consumption simulator for light-duty vehicles.
 - [GEARSHIFT](https://code.europa.eu/jrc-ldv/jrshift) - Generate WLTC gear-shifts based on vehicle characteristics.